A bloodshot look, maybe an unexpected stumble. Irritability at the water cooler. Perhaps a touch of aggression, too.

 Explore: Three huge reasons to implement a workplace drug policy

-Step 1: Check your policy.
-What does it say about what to do next?
+Step 1: Check your workplace drug policy.
+What does the policy tell you to do?
 Follow any procedures laid out there.
-If you have a service provider such as Bostec, who’s helped you establish well-defined processes and procedures, call to make sure you’re taking the best possible steps to protect both your team members and the company itself.
+If you have a service provider such as Bostec, who’s helped you establish well-defined drug policy processes and procedures, consult with them about the matter at hand.
+If you do not have a service provider, you can call Bostec.
+We will help make sure you’re taking the best possible steps to protect both your team members and the company itself.

 Step 2: Document and observe.
 Note any complaints that have been received about the employee and observe the signs that may indicate whether the person is under the influence.
 Bostec helps employers identify the signs that their workers might be abusing alcohol, marijuana, prescription medication or other drugs, and we help identify and establish policies against drugs and alcohol in the workplace.